rosemulazada/CSSttR/README.md

 ![PSP device](https://images.versus.io/objects/sony-psp-3000.front.variety.1591878256408.jpg)

+### Before any code: what are my thoughts/plans?

-It has a couple things to note.
+The PSP has a few things to note.

 1. Its unique shape.
 2. The buttons, which there are at least eight of excluding the power button.